psychonaut0/ritopls/README.md

 # [Taric](https://taric-gg.firebaseapp.com/home)

-Get stats and detailed match history of your league of legends games with Taric!
+Get stats and detailed match history of your league of legends games with Taric.
+You can look at the website preview [here](https://taric-gg.firebaseapp.com/home)!

 ## Overview